Documents Required for GST Registration in India

 The Hits & Misses of Goods & Services Tax (GST)

-Hailed as one of the biggest tax reforms that Indian economy could have possibly seen in one generation of a lifetime – introduction of GST has received mixed reactions from different portfolios of business.
+Hailed as one of the most significant tax reforms that the Indian economy could have possibly seen in one generation of a lifetime, the introduction of GST has received mixed reactions from different portfolios of business.

 Advantages of GST

 1. Tax Uniformity– Whether you are a businessman in Elapy or Baroda, the tax levied on your manufactured product or service will be the same.
-The goods and services produced thus have become competitive not just at the national but also in international markets.
+The goods and services produced have thus become competitive not only at the national level but also in international markets.
 The Modi government loves it as GST has boosted its “Make in India” campaign.

-2. Higher Purchasing Trends – Companies are happy with GST as lower manufacturing costs have resulted in a reduction in overall cost to end customer, thereby boosting overall purchasing trends.
+2. Higher Purchasing Trends – Companies are pleased with GST, as lower manufacturing costs have led to a reduction in overall costs for the end customer, thereby boosting overall purchasing trends.

 3. Rationalization of tax structure – simplification of compliance procedure- Separate taxes for goods and services, in the older taxation system, required division of transaction values into value of goods and services for taxation, leading to greater complications, administration, and compliance costs.
 In the GST system, the integration of taxes has helped split the taxation burden equitably between manufacturing and services.

-4. Wider tax base, lower tax rates – The average tax burden on industry and trade is expected to lower because of GST, resulting in a reduction of prices and increased consumption, which will eventually increase production and ultimately enhance the development of industries.
-The promotional strategy must be designed in a manner that GST is applicable for sales promotions in India
+4. Broader tax base, lower tax rates – The average tax burden on industry and trade is expected to lower because of GST, resulting in a reduction of prices and increased consumption, which will eventually increase production and ultimately enhance the development of industries.
+The promotional strategy must be designed in a manner that GST is applicable to sales promotions in India.

 5. Eliminating Cascading effects of taxes- Thanks to the seamless flow of tax credit from the supplier or manufacturer to the retailer or user, the cascading effects of taxes have gone out the window.

-6. Regulation of Unorganised Industries – Certain unorganised and unregulated sectors in the country, such as textile and construction, have become regulated with accountability.
+6. Regulation of Unorganised Industries – Certain unorganised and unregulated sectors in the country, such as the textile and construction industries, have been regulated with accountability.
 GST aims to ensure that payments and compliances are made online, and input credit can only be availed when the supplier accepts the amount, thus ensuring that these industries have regulation and accountability.

 Disadvantages of GST